 Modelling Approach and Caveats

-The method relies on comparing ratios of seismic events preceding mainshocks.
+The method relies on comparing ratios based on counts of the numbers of quakes occurring at different magnitude levels during the final year or two preceding mainshocks..
 However, it is important to note that, in the absence of other models, these ratios do not necessarily indicate that a mainshock is imminent.
 There are specific caveats: the approach does not apply to large foreshocks, aftershocks, or events associated with them.
 Such occurrences must be avoided when calculating ratios for mainshock prediction.
 For example, Cape Mendocino’s M 7.0 data (Figure 1) were derived from only the previous nine months to exclude a major foreshock.

 Model Requirements and Consistency